VishruthR/PokemonBattleBot/README.md

 This repository allows for users to compare pokemon battle bots performance.
 Currently it supports the [foul-play](https://github.com/VishruthR/foul-play#) with MCTS using UCB, Regret Matching, and Exp3.

+## Repository Structure

+`pokemon-showdown`: The server to execute Pokemon battles.
+It includes its own robust game engine for calculating the outcome of a turn.
+It is used as-is.

+`foul-play`: The battle bot frontend.
+It connects to the Pokemon Showdown server and calls `poke-engine` to calculate the best move in a given situation.
+Most code changes are in `fp/search/main.py`.

+`poke-engine`: An engine written with an MCTS using UCB implementation.
+I implement RM and Exp3 as well in `src/mcts_regret_matching.rs` and `src/mcts_exp3.rs` respectively.

 ### How to use

 First clone all submodules